xemonix0/Cherry-Doom/README.md

 Cherry Doom follows exactly the same versioning system as Nugget Doom, which is fairly simple:

-- **X** is increased in the event of at least one major implementation, such as a new spec like _UMAPINFO_;
+- **X** is increased in the event of at least one major implementation, such as a new specification like UMAPINFO;
 - **Y** is increased in the event of at least one minor implementation, such as a new cheat;
-- **Z** is increased in the event of at least one bug fix, text/code reformatting, or merging of _Nugget Doom_ updates, even if the changes to the latter are considered minor or major.
+- **Z** is increased in the event of at least one bug fix, text/code reformatting, tiny tweak or merging of Nugget Doom updates, even if the changes to the latter are considered minor or major.

 Incrementing any of the first values will reset the latter (i.e. a major change to 1.1.2 would shift it to 2.0.0).